Integrating theory through embodied, relational practice.

 There's a lot to think about when considering a private practice.
 Our Skill Snapshot will encourage reflexivity about your practice, consider the crucial concepts of competence and capacity, and give you lots of info you never knew you needed to know.

-Skills Snapshots are our free one-hour webinars on topics of interest for counsellors and psychotherapists, whether trainee, newly-qualified or experienced practitioners.
+Skills Snapshots are our one-hour webinars on topics of interest for counsellors and psychotherapists, whether trainee, newly-qualified or experienced practitioners.
 These sessions are part of our commitment to high-quality psychotherapy training and ongoing development.
 CPD Certificates will be provided.
-In Autumn/Winter 2025, we are offering Skill Snapshots that focus on Reflective Practice, Ethical Practice, and Setting up in Private Practice.
+In Autumn/Winter 2025/6, we are offering Skill Snapshots that focus on Reflective Practice, Ethical Practice, Setting up in Private Practice, Using Supervision Effectively, Assessment and Treatment Planning.
+We aim to re-run all of these later in 2026.

 For more information or to register, feel free to contact us using the Register button below.